Crossing the dunes, the unspoiled beach at Canaveral National Seashore has a special feeling about it.

-Playalinda Beach straddles the border of both counties, so sunbathers who wish to shed their duds need only drive into Volusia County (marked).
-Go all the way to Lot No. 13.
+Playalinda Beach straddles the border of both counties, so sunbathers who wish to shed their clothes need only drive out to Lot No. 13 — into Volusia County.

-Fair warning: The nude sunbathers on Playalinda are not as discreet as on Apollo Beach.
-If you are offended, stay south of the Volusia-Brevard county line
+Fair warning: Nude sunbathers on Playalinda are not as discreet as they are on Apollo Beach.
+If you are offended, stay south of the Volusia-Brevard county line, which is clearly marked.

 Related Article: Playalinda Beach by the BeachHunter